 Here in Alaska weather can be very unpredictable; it could rain, snow, and have beautiful blue skies all in one day!
 Weather is not a reason to be worried or cancel your shoot.
 I love shooting in the rain and snow; it can be such a fun change of mood and lighting!

-The best times to shoot on a sunny day would be in the evening, when the sun is lower in the sky.
+The best time to shoot on a sunny day would be in the evening, when the sun is lower in the sky.
 When shooting in Homer, the sun is usually behind the mountains and can wash them out so sometimes they don't show up well.
 Regardless of the weather, Homer is gorgeous!

 I do not give deposit refunds if you decide to cancel because of weather.
 Of course, there are some exceptions, if you are doing family photos and have an infant or a small child that you are worried about getting cold or wet, I am happy to reschedule or wait out the storm!
+Communication is key, so please let me know if you have any concerns prior to your session!

 Weather & Cancelation Policy: